bourguet/operator_precedence_parsing/README.md

   R. Sethi and J.D.
 Ullman.
 The third dragon book.
 Seems to have dropped the description of operator precedence.

 - _Crafting a compiler_, C.N.
 Fisher and R.J.
-LeBlanc, Jr.
+LeBlanc, Jr.  Show a quick overview
+  of simple precedence and operator precedence, but does not consider them as anything more than precursors of LR parsing.

 - _Making a translator for Algol 60_, E.W.
 Dijkstra, second part of M35 available at
   [http://www.cs.utexas.edu/~EWD/MCReps/MR35.PDF](http://www.cs.utexas.edu/~EWD/MCReps/MR35.PDF).